 Breathing wine

 For centuries it has been known that decanting — allowing a wine to be in contact with air for a period — improves a red wine.
-A whole industry and wedding-gift business has sprung up as a result, from carafes to various devices (typically expensive) that ‘assist’ the process.
-And of course, the grave ritual.
+A whole industry and wedding-gift business has sprung up as a result, from carafes to various devices that facilitate aeration and add a grave ritual.

 So I thought I would share Nathan Myhrvold’s approach.
-Which has zero mystique and maximal logic.
-Put it in a blender.
+Which has zero mystique and maximal logic - pour the wine into a blender and turn it on.

 Of course it seems brutal and sacrilegious, but once you accept that the whole point of ‘breathing’ is getting air into contact with wine, then this approach makes sense.
-I’m not sure why nearly everyone enjoys shocking their wine connoisseur friends, but as a bonus you can do that with this method too.
+As a bonus, you might offend your wine connoisseur guests with this method too.
 The remarkable thing is, when professional oenologists are asked to perform blind comparisons, they either prefer the blended wine or can’t tell the difference.

 A closing quote from Nathan (he calls it hyperdecanting):